Ronnie Raymond: Fictional character biography

 In 1989, Ostrander fundamentally changed the character of Firestorm by revealing that Firestorm was a "Fire Elemental".
-Firestorm now became something of an environmental crusader, formed from Ronnie, Arkadin and Svarozhich, a Soviet clone of the previous Firestorm, but with a new mind.
+Firestorm becomes an environmental crusader, formed from Ronnie, Arkadin and Svarozhich, a Soviet clone of the previous Firestorm, but with a new mind.
 Stein is no longer part of the Firestorm matrix, but continues to play a supporting role, with the focus being on the radically different Firestorm.
 New artist Tom Mandrake would create a new look to match.
-It was during this phase that Firestorm met and befriended Sango and the Orishas, the elemental gods of Nigeria.
-He also met their chief deity and Sango's older brother Obatala, Lord of the White Cloth.
+In Ostrander's run, Firestorm meets and befriends Shango and the Orishas, the elemental gods of Nigeria.
+He also meets their chief deity and Shango's older brother Ọbatala, Lord of the White Cloth.

-By the series' 100th issue, Stein learned that he was destined to be the true Fire Elemental and would have been were it not for Ronnie also being there by circumstance.
-Ronnie and Arkadin were returned to their old lives, and Stein as Firestorm was accidentally exiled to deep space in the process of saving Earth.
-He thereafter spent many years traveling through space as a wanderer, rarely returning to Earth.
+By the series' 100th issue, Stein learns that he was intended to be the true Fire Elemental and that Ronnie was never intended to gain superpowers.
+Stein becomes the sole Firestorm and leaves for deep space, while Ronnie and Arkadin lose their powers.

 After the transition to the elemental Firestorm, all of the main characters from the series vanished from the comics for some time after the cancellation of the Firestorm comic in 1990.
 Ronnie eventually returned in the pages of Extreme Justice.
-Ronnie, at the time undergoing treatment for leukemia, regained his original powers after a chemotherapy session.
-It took the combined might of the Justice League led by Captain Atom and the returned elemental Firestorm to restore Ronnie's health.
-Firestorm began to appear regularly in a number of DC titles, though lacking the guidance and knowledge necessary to use his skills wisely.
-Firestorm joins a backup Justice League team as well as Power Company.
+Ronnie, at the time undergoing treatment for leukemia, regains his powers after a chemotherapy session.
+It takes the combined might of the Justice League led by Captain Atom and Martin Stein to restore Ronnie's health.
+Firestorm appears regularly in a number of DC titles, though lacking the guidance and knowledge necessary to use his skills wisely.
+Firestorm later joins a backup Justice League team as well as Power Company.

-During the Identity Crisis miniseries, Ronnie is killed by Shadow Thief, with Jason Rusch subsequently replacing him as the host of the Firestorm matrix.
+During the 2004 storyline Identity Crisis, Ronnie is killed by Shadow Thief, with Jason Rusch subsequently replacing him as the host of the Firestorm matrix.
 In the 2009–2010 Blackest Night miniseries, Ronnie is revived as a Black Lantern and kills Gehenna, Jason's girlfriend.
 He goes on to attack the Justice League satellite.
-Jason then briefly asserts himself, allowing the heroes to escape.
-Regaining control, Ronnie proceeds to absorb Jason's willpower.
+Jason then briefly asserts himself, allowing the heroes to escape, before Ronnie regains control.
 Like other Black Lanterns, the undead Firestorm mimics Ronnie's personality, often wisecracking and exhibiting other stereotypical teenage behavior.
 In the final battle against Nekron, Ronnie is restored to life alongside Jason.